Three Questions to: Ricarda Rommerscheidt

 Three come to mind spontaneously:

-As a teenager, I was "persuaded" to show my father's godson Bonn.
-In addition to the government district (at that time Bonn was still the federal capital), Beethoven's birthplace was also on the agenda - so I saw it from the inside for the first (and so far last) time.
+As a teenager, I was 'persuaded' to show my father's godson around Bonn.
+Alongside the government district (back when Bonn was still the capital), Beethoven's birthplace was also on the agenda - so I saw it from the inside for the first (and so far last) time.

-After a completely delayed train journey, I dragged myself tiredly through the city center to home.
-Suddenly music sounded, made me run faster and more joyfully - on our market square the "Ode to Joy" was being sung (at the traditional end of the Bonn Festival each September) and I arrived home in a great mood.
+After a completely delayed train journey, I dragged myself tiredly through the city center to get home.
+Suddenly, music sounded, making me walk faster and more joyfully - the 'Ode to Joy' was being sung in our marketplace (traditionally at the end of the Bonn Festival every September) and I arrived home in the best of moods.

 On a vacation, we had a hotel with a piano.
-Our daughter sat down at it, took out her phone, and played "Für Elise" according to YouTube instructions.
+Our daughter sat down at it, took out her phone, and played 'Für Elise' following YouTube instructions.
 She doesn't actually play any instrument, but after a while, it didn't sound so bad.